NSSAC/PhyloGAS/AlternativeMutationalModel/va_delta_v02/README.md

 (as is the case here), or all in one file (in which case the value is _all\_in\_one\_file_.

+The _analysis\_type_ variable indicates that this is an entropy analysis.

+The fast file is very big.
+It is a real file and is therefore not included in the github repo.

 For the first analysis, entropy analysis, the random number seed is not used, I believe.